YenLegion/ADC-520IR/README.md

 That's great, I can watch the stream, but I want to change SETTINGS!

+Firmware version I have is '0100p2'.

 ## How to enable the WebUI:

+Start by resetting the camera.
+There is a reset button on the back, can't miss it.

+Plug ethernet cable into camera, let DHCP allocate an IP address to the camera.
+Find the address with Nmap or through your router.

+Initially telnet is not enabled.
+To enable telnet go to http://IP_ADDRESS/cgi-bin/admin/mod_inetd.cgi?telnet=on

+Alarm.com default login credentials, at least on older devices, are 'root/adcvideo'.
+Enter those when the prompt appears.

-A scan of this device reveals ports 21, 23, 80, 554, 8080 as open.
-We have telnet.
+Now a scan of the device reveals ports 21, 23, 80, 554, 8080 as open.
+We have telnet on port 23.

-Alarm.com default login credentials, at least on older devices, is 'root/adcvideo'.

-Firmware version I have is '0100p2'.

-Telnet login works using the above credentials.
+Telnet login works using the same credentials.
 We have root access.

 In /etc/conf.d there are a bunch of XML files.